NEW Required Documentation for All Students

 Private and Home Educators of CA and HSLDA

 (Private and Home Educators is a program of Family Protection Ministries)

-Some changes in the law go into effect this July 1, 2011 that all homeschooling parents and PSP directors will need to act on.
-These changes are:
+Some changes in the law go into effect this July 1, 2011, that all homeschooling parents and PSP directors will need to act on.
+These changes are the following: